lab11/socitrack/doc/Glossary.md

     J-Link connection not established yet but required for command.
     Connecting to J-Link via USB...
     # Hangs here with no more output

+ - Do you have another terminal window open that's connected to JLink (e.g. one with an RTT debug connection going)?
+You need to close that first.

  - I found this can happen if your JLink software is older than the software on the JLink programmer.
 Every time anyone uses one of the JLink boxes, their